 for services not received.

+Initial Job Search—Activities conducted by an individual who is seeking and can legally accept employment that meets the minimum participation criteria for CCS.
 Job training program—A program that provides training or instruction leading to one of the following:

 Basic literacy